-The last thing you want, after submitting a great resume or application and moving onto the online interview stage, is to mess things up by allowing your body language to contradict your words.
-So read on to learn about 10 body language tips for your online interview.
+The last thing you want after submitting a great application is to mess things up by allowing your body language to contradict your words.

 2. Avoid Fidgeting

-A survey involving 500 hiring managers representing various industries finds that 26% of respondents say that fidgeting is one of the biggest mistakes that job candidates make.
-When you are doing your online interview, you don’t want to be moving all over the place.
-It will not only make you look distracted, but also make you appear overly nervous.
+When you are doing your online interview, you do not want to be moving all over the place.
+It not only will make you look distracted but also will make you appear overly nervous.

 3. Lean In